Overview

 Placeholder text The placeholder text that appears within the input box (default: “Enter keywords”).
 Note: this text is translatable with the facetwp_i18n hook.
 The default text is also translatable with a translation plugin or a WordPress gettext filter (see this example).

-What gets searched?
+What gets searched and how?

-If you need more flexibility, we integrate with both SearchWP (built-in) and Relevanssi (with our add-on).
-Both plugins let you search other data (custom fields, taxonomy terms, PDF content, etc) too, and offer a lot of features to make search results more relevant.
-After installing, new choices will appear in the facet’s Search engine setting.
+If you need more flexibility, FacetWP integrates with both SearchWP (built-in) and Relevanssi (with an add-on).
+Both plugins let you search other data (custom fields, taxonomy terms, PDF content, etc) too.
+They each offer many settings and add-ons to make search results more relevant, change the search logic (e.g. to OR logic), and enable quoted/exact search or boolean search.

 Limit the number of results